Application Guidelines - Community Sport for All Initiative

 - Green: delivery of the projects should produce minimal or positive environmental impact.

-- Accessible: projects must be tailored to the needs of one or more of the equity-deserving groups but need not be exclusionary and can be open to all and should allow for a wide range of athletic ability.
+- Accessible: projects must be tailored to the needs of one or more of the under-represented groups but can be open to all and should allow for a wide range of athletic ability.

 - Available: projects should seek to be delivered in underserved communities and to achieve regional diversity.